Captain America: The First Avenger: Cast

-Adolf Hitler's head of advanced weaponry and commander of the terrorist organization Hydra whose own plan for world domination involves harnessing the power of the magical object known as the Tesseract.
+Adolf Hitler's head of advanced weaponry and commander of the Nazi-backed terrorist organization Hydra whose own plan for world domination involves harnessing the power of the magical object known as the Tesseract.
 Weaving stated that he patterned Red Skull's accent on those of Werner Herzog and Klaus Maria Brandauer.
 About the character, Weaving remarked, "I think the major difference between Skull and Cap, they've both had the serum, and the serum seems to augment certain qualities that each of them have.
 Cap is much more in tune with other people I think.
 Schmidt is in tune with himself, and his own needs, and his own ego, so I suppose it augments that.
 From that point of view, they're quite opposite."